-Note 38 - Contingent Assets
+Note 39 - Contingent Assets

-The Council has a potential claim against two contractors in relation to the management and delivery of specific capital projects.
+The Council has a potential claim against a contractor in relation to the management and delivery of a specific capital projects.
 Discussions and negotiations are ongoing but at this stage the outcome and level of any compensation payments are unable to be reliably quantified.